Authentication

 Live Keys

-sk_live_...Production keys that access real data.
+cito_live_...Account API keys that access Cito API data.
 Use these in your deployed applications.

 Using Your API Key

-Include your API key in the Authorization header of every request:
+Include your API key in the x-api-key header of every request:

 Never expose keys in client-side code